checklist/wordpress/checklist-com/readme.txt

 Sure thing.
 The shortcode is [checklist-box title="the title" extraTitle="Affiliate" extraUrl="http://example.com"].
 The parameters are all optional.

-= I have changed the colors on the admin but they do not reflect in the fron end
+= I have changed the colors on the admin but they do not reflect in the front end

 You probably paste the color code without the # .
 Please ensure you have codes like #FF5722 and NOT FF5722.